Hardware and Software Platform Inference: Evaluation

+\paragraph{Vision Models} We find HSPI-BI always distinguishes between different number formats/quantization methods on the same GPU.
+Examples of border images can be found in~\Cref{fig:border-img:example}. ~\Cref{fig:quantization_logit_kde_comparison} illustrates the kernel density estimation of various quantization methods where the shapes imply the obvious differences.
+When extending to real GPUs, we find the HSPI-BI generally works except for GPUs with very similar specs.
+For example, border images can be created between RTX8000 and H100 when running on identical CUDA version and PyTorch version, but not between RTX8000 and RTX2080Ti (see \Cref{table:cross_GPU_borderimgs_performance} in the appendix).
+This is because both RTX8000 and RTX2080Ti have the same Compute Capability of 7.5 and a very similar number of Tensor Cores around 550.

-With HSPI-LD, we are able to distinguish between all quantization levels for the models ResNet18, ResNet50, VGG16, EfficientNet, DenseNet, and MobileNet-V2 with 100\% accuracy when using an SVM with a set of 10 images' logits per sample.
-Depending on the model, slightly different random creations of images performed better than others to most effectively capture the distribution.
-When comparing across \GPU{}s, we are able to distinguish the A100 well from the RTX8000 and RTX2080Ti with an accuracy of $100\%$ for precisions FP32, BF16 and FP16.
-The difference in logits is also shown in \Cref{fig:diff_bits_histogram_RTX8000VSRTX2080}.
-However, we are not able to distinguish between the RTX8000 and RTX2080Ti, as there was no numerical difference between these two across all logits tested.
-In this way, we see the limitations to both methods in the case of two \GPU{}s with similar architectures, where calculations are in the same EQC.
+HSPI-LD can distinguish between all quantization levels for the models ResNet18, ResNet50, VGG16, EfficientNet, DenseNet, and MobileNet-V2 when using an SVM with a set of 10 images' logits per sample.
+When comparing across \GPU{}s, HSPI-LD are able to distinguish the A100 well from the RTX8000 and RTX2080Ti with an accuracy of $100\%$ (\Cref{fig:diff_bits_histogram_RTX8000VSRTX2080} in the appendix shows the clear difference of logit bit distribution).
+Again, HSPI-LD fails to distinguish between the RTX8000 and RTX2080Ti, as calculations are in the same EQC.
+We discuss the limitations and robustness of HSPI in~\Cref{sec:appendix:discussion-limits} and~\Cref{sec:appendix:robustness-HSPI}.

-\paragraph{Language Models} We find that HSPI-BI does not work well with LLMs.
-With enough iterations, HSPI-BI can generate border requests that lead to different responses across quantization levels.~\Cref{fig:border-text:example} illustrates an example of border requests for LLMs.
+\paragraph{Language Models} We find that HSPI-BI is not suitable for LLMs.
+With enough reruns and PGD iterations, HSPI-BI can generate border requests that lead to different responses across quantization methods.
 However, we find that the PGD process is unstable due to the discontinuity in its projection.
 Moreover, limited \GPU{} memory constrains our ability to scale experiments to larger LLMs and bigger request batch sizes.
 This is because the forward pass of the target model is part of the computation graph for gradient descent, requiring caching the intermediate activations of LLMs in memory for backward propagation.